What is in Knowledge Graph Results?

 Google published a patent application last week that describes the knowledge panels that appear next to search results as part of the new knowledge graph.
 Here’s the video that accompanied the post (note the reference to a “panel” in the presentation):

-Finding the Right Things – by giving us a choice as to the entity that Google might be showing information about in a knowledge panel.
+Finding the Right Things – by giving us a choice as to the entity that Google might be showing information about in knowledge graph results.

-Getting the Best Summaries – by organizing and presenting information about an entity that appears within our queries in a meaningful way by studying in aggregate what people have been asking Google about each entity to be displayed in a knowledge panel.
+Getting the Best Summaries – by organizing and presenting information about an entity that appears within our queries in a meaningful way by studying in aggregate what people have been asking Google about each entity to be displayed in knowledge graph results.

 Going Deeper and Broader – by including information about a followup search that you might perform about those entities that show up next to search results.

-How does Google know what to show about these things?
+How does Google know what to show about these things in knowledge graph results?
 One hint from the patent, echoed in the video, is that what people ask about in Google can determine what Google will display in the knowledge panel.
 If people tend to ask about Abraham Lincoln’s height, for instance, the search engine will show it in the knowledge panel:

 When we look at the panel for George Washington, height isn’t included.
 Height also isn’t part of the information shown for William Howard Taft, Franklin Roosevelt, Bill Clinton, and Jimmy Carter.
 People must ask Google a fair number of times how tall Abraham Lincoln is for height to show up as an attribute for Lincoln and to not show for these other presidents.